zzhhdaaa/json-editor-py/README.md

 The stand-alone editor tries to make the process of editting and transfering through JSON files intuitive, user-friendly, and easy to coordinate between tech and non-tech teams.

-Below is a screenshot, on the left is JSON browser, on the right is visualized content table.
+Below is a screenshot, on the **left is JSON browser**, on the **right is visualized content table**.
 ### ![image](https://user-images.githubusercontent.com/91817338/165051041-ce4ac3ac-080f-4c1e-b852-5babecf3ae6a.png)

 # Prerequisites
-### PyQt5: used to create the user interface
+### 1. PyQt5: used to create the user interface
 	pip install PyQt5
-### Qt.py: used to load the .ui file directly
+### 2. Qt.py: used to load the .ui file directly
 	pip install Qt.py

 # Run it!
 ### 1. Download and unzip the JSON_Editor_Py package.
 ### 2. Run the main.py directly.
 ![image](https://user-images.githubusercontent.com/91817338/165061015-686cecb6-fd4d-47d8-8978-8f44d8d23dd7.png)

 *** When saving the file, the editor will take the data in the left side(the JSON browser) to store in a file.
-So if you're making changes using the right side(the content table) or both sides, remember to apply changes to the left side before saving.
+So if you're making changes using the right side(the content table) or both sides, **remember to apply changes to the left side before saving**.

 # Features
 ### Create, Read, Save JSON files